ben-jacobson/Remora-STM32F4xx-PIO/README.md

     - Current status:
         - Sign of life, but not fully tested - Can toggle estop in and out on an Rpi5
         - Experiencing some bugs in the DMA multi buffer handling code, more platform specific work required
+        - Note that the code for branching the SPI TX DMA hasn't been observed as working until we resolve the DMA multi buffer code above
     - Todos:
         - Integrate an SD card module for testing native FATFS reading.
         - Full test required for new code introduced prior to mounting the file system